 5. Not Giving Enough Attention

 Rabbits are social animals and need socializing.
-They want you to play with them.
+They want you to play with them and some really hate to be left alone.
 Rabbits who feel neglected or bored will act out.
 Some rabbits will dump their food and do strange things to get your attention.

 6. Cleaning the Rabbit’s Hutch